michtrofimov/DAIseg/README.md

 ## Step 3.
 Run DAI.seg HMM

-Use option --EM no to avoid using EM-algorithm.
+Use option __--EM no__ to avoid using EM-algorithm and using only one common parameters file

+> python dai.seg.py  --EM no --HMM_par par.file.txt --obs_out obs.outgroup.txt --obs_neand obs.neand.txt --o output.tracts.txt__